k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/TDM/TDM_Installation_V9.3.md

 If you've pre-created a database schema for TDM DB instead of using the default, do the following:
 - Ensure the schema name is configured in both objects - the **TDMDB_SCHEMA** Global variable and the **TDMDBSchema** Actor.
 - Complete this configuration **before deploying** the TDM Logical Unit.

+ ## Deployment Order
+ - Edit and deploy the Environments before the TDM LU.

 ## TDM On-Prem Installation